 Ken Leonard and Jimmy Moore are two of the East Coast's major Mellotron luminaries; Ken is intimately involved with MONEYPIT (Mellotron enthusiasts' meetings - don't ask), while Jimmy is Streetly Electronics' East Coast rep. In late 2004, they decided to hook up to record some improvised electronic music, heavily featuring the Mellotron.
-The end result (released the following year) is Improvised Waves, with four pieces spread over slightly over an hour, mostly recorded live in the studio.
-Three of the pieces are pretty much as you'd expect, improvised EM with loads of Mellotron, although Flute And Piano does exactly what it says on the tin, being a highly melodic Mellotron flute/piano duet.
+The end result (released the following year) is Improvised Waves, four pieces spread over slightly over an hour, mostly recorded live in the studio.
+Three of them are pretty much as you'd expect, improvised EM with loads of Mellotron, although Flute And Piano does exactly what it says on the tin, being a highly melodic Mellotron flute/piano duet.

 Moore plays most of the Mellotron parts, although Leonard adds some on Arpeg Two, with lots of string section, the occasional flute line and some background choirs.
-Flute And Piano is fairly obvious, while the other two tracks (including the 26-minute As The Water Recedes...) stick mainly to the string section and the odd flute part.
+Flute And Piano is fairly obvious, while the other two tracks (including the twenty-six-minute As The Water Recedes...) stick mainly to the string section and the odd flute part.
 The reason this 'only' gets four Ts is that the Mellotron work is, unsurprisingly, rather vague, as is most of the music, although it must be featured on at least two thirds of the album's length.

 This is available from Ken's site (above), should you wish to indulge in the duo's indulgence.
 Despite its unsurprising lack of structure, this is far better than most modern EM albums, with their computer-driven, sample-triggering nonentitieness (well, it's a word now).
 Worth hearing for fans of the genre, or anyone who wants to hear loads of Mellotron.

 The Truth About Suffering (2008, 56.54) ***/TTT

 Who Says Words